TomDudley92/git-guide/README.md

 # git-guide
-Test repository created for the ddct test community meeting
+Test repository created for a git brownbag